 While Apple skips hard cases of its own, the Cupertino company does offer an option from InCase if you’re interested.
 It’s a straightforward shell that comes in three shades with a texturized dot pattern.
 InCase’s offering is well-ventilated and offers easy cutouts for all of the ports and buttons.
 You won’t be able to grab the InCase shell for your 15-inch MacBook Pro, but it’s available below for both the 13-inch and 16-inch versions.

-Tech21’s MacBook Pro case offers slightly more protection than the InCase option thanks to its hybrid design.
-It relies on a soft bumper around the edges to absorb impacts while tough polycarbonate panels sandwich the top and bottom.
+Tech21’s Evo MacBook Pro case offers slightly more protection than the InCase option, thanks to its hybrid design.
+It relies on a soft bumper around the edges to absorb impacts, while tough polycarbonate panels sandwich the top and bottom.
 While it’s slightly more expensive than the InCase option, it’s your best bet from Apple if you have a slightly older laptop.
-The Tech21 case is crystal-clear and it should resist UV yellowing to help show off your device.
+The Tech21 case is crystal-clear and should resist UV yellowing to help show off your device.